GDKing34/research-code/README.md

 readme
 Hello~
 there is a line says "Hello World"
+This is a practice 3